-Looking for a Non US - Equity fund?
-You may want to consider Vanguard Emerging Markets Stock Index Admiral (VEMAX) as a possible option.
-VEMAX has no Zacks Mutual Fund Rank, but we have been able to look into other metrics like performance, volatility, and cost.
+Investors in search of a Non US - Equity fund might want to consider looking at Vanguard Emerging Markets Stock Index Admiral (VEMAX).
+While this fund is not tracked by the Zacks Mutual Fund Rank, we were able to examine other factors like performance, volatility, and cost.

-VEMAX is classified in the Non US - Equity area by Zacks, and this segment is full of potential.
-Non US - Equity funds focus their investments on companies outside of the United States, which is an important distinction since global mutual funds tend to keep a sizable portion of their portfolio based in the United States.
-Most of these funds will allocate across emerging and developed markets, and can often extend across cap levels too.
+We classify VEMAX in the Non US - Equity category, which is an area rife with potential choices.
+Investing in companies outside the United States is how Non US - Equity funds set themselves apart, since global funds tend to keep a good portion of their portfolio stateside.
+Many of these funds like to allocate across emerging and developed markets, and will often focus on all cap levels.

 History of Fund/Manager

 Vanguard Group is based in Malvern, PA, and is the manager of VEMAX.
-The Vanguard Emerging Markets Stock Index Admiral made its debut in June of 2006 and VEMAX has managed to accumulate roughly $13.76 billion in assets, as of the most recently available information.
+Since Vanguard Emerging Markets Stock Index Admiral made its debut in June of 2006, VEMAX has garnered more than $18.24 billion in assets.
 The fund's current manager, Michael Perre, has been in charge of the fund since August of 2008.

 Of course, investors look for strong performance in funds.
-VEMAX has a 5-year annualized total return of 0.22% and is in the middle third among its category peers.
-If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 5.22%, which places it in the top third during this time-frame.
+VEMAX has a 5-year annualized total return of 9.68% and is in the bottom third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 10.35%, which places it in the bottom third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Compared to the category average of 10.12%, the standard deviation of VEMAX over the past three years is 13.38%.
-Over the past 5 years, the standard deviation of the fund is 15.39% compared to the category average of 10.41%.
+VEMAX's standard deviation over the past three years is 18.82% compared to the category average of 15.43%.
+Over the past 5 years, the standard deviation of the fund is 16.23% compared to the category average of 12.78%.
 This makes the fund more volatile than its peers over the past half-decade.

-Even still, the fund has a 5-year beta of 0.87, so investors should note that it is hypothetically less volatile than the market at large.
+Investors should note that the fund has a 5-year beta of 0.79, which means it is hypothetically less volatile than the market at large.
 Alpha is an additional metric to take into consideration, since it represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which in this case, is the S&P 500.
-VEMAX has generated a negative alpha over the past five years of -7.47, demonstrating that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.
+VEMAX has generated a negative alpha over the past five years of -3.63, demonstrating that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.

-For investors, taking a closer look at cost-related metrics is key, since costs are increasingly important for mutual fund investing.
-Competition is heating up in this space, and a lower cost product will likely outperform its otherwise identical counterpart, all things being equal.
+Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
+And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
 In terms of fees, VEMAX is a no load fund.
-It has an expense ratio of 0.14% compared to the category average of 1.20%.
-So, VEMAX is actually cheaper than its peers from a cost perspective.
+It has an expense ratio of 0.14% compared to the category average of 1.18%.
+Looking at the fund from a cost perspective, VEMAX is actually cheaper than its peers.